tiborhercz/tiborhercz/README.md

 Hi there 👋,

-My name is Tibor Hercz I am a Cloud Engineer with a background in Software engineering.
+My name is Tibor Hercz I am a Cloud Architect with a background in Software engineering.

-I enjoy:
-- Designing and building Cloud infrastructure
-- Writing software
-- Automation
-- Networking
-- Sharing knowledge

 Connect with me on [LinkedIn](https://www.linkedin.com/in/tiborhercz/)